MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/ns-setupapi-_sp_devinstall_params_w.md

 Set if a class installer or co-installer supplied strings that should be used during <a href="https://msdn.microsoft.com/library/windows/hardware/ff552115">SetupDiSelectDevice</a>.

+##### - Flags.DI_DIDCLASS

+Set if <a href="https://msdn.microsoft.com/library/windows/hardware/ff550917">SetupDiBuildDriverInfoList</a> has already built a list of the drivers for this class of device.
+If this list has already been built, it contains all the driver information and this flag is always set. <a href="https://msdn.microsoft.com/library/windows/hardware/ff551001">SetupDiDestroyDriverInfoList</a> clears this flag when it deletes a list of drivers for a class.

+This flag is read-only.
+Only the operating system sets this flag.

+##### - Flags.DI_DIDCOMPAT

+Set if <a href="https://msdn.microsoft.com/library/windows/hardware/ff550917">SetupDiBuildDriverInfoList</a> has already built a list of compatible drivers for this device.
+If this list has already been built, it contains all the driver information and this flag is always set. <a href="https://msdn.microsoft.com/library/windows/hardware/ff551001">SetupDiDestroyDriverInfoList</a> clears this flag when it deletes a compatible driver list.

+This flag is only set in device installation parameters that are associated with a particular device information element, not in parameters for a device information set as a whole.

+This flag is read-only.
+Only the operating system sets this flag.

+##### - Flags.DI_MULTMFGS

+Set by <a href="https://msdn.microsoft.com/library/windows/hardware/ff550917">SetupDiBuildDriverInfoList</a> if a list of drivers for a <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/ff552344">device setup class</a> contains drivers that are provided by multiple manufacturers.

+This flag is read-only.
+Only the operating system sets this flag.

 ##### - FlagsEx.DI_FLAGSEX_ALLOWEXCLUDEDDRVS

 If set, include drivers that were marked "Exclude From Select."